cybercongress/cybertensor-developer-docs/docs/governance.md

 **Triumvirate**

-`Bob` has a novel concept for a subnet, and wishes to deploy it on the Bittensor network. `Bob` creates a proposal with the calldata:
+`Bob` has a novel concept for a subnet, and wishes to deploy it on the Cybertensor network. `Bob` creates a proposal with the calldata:
 ```python
 SubtensorModule.SudoAddNetwork(netuid, tempo, modality)
 ```